Redpill-Linpro/alfresco-user-migration-admintool/README.md

 Description
 -----------
-This Share Admin console module is used when there is a need to change the username of one or more Alfresco users.
+This Share Admin console tool is used when there is a need to change the username of one or more Alfresco users.
 It transfers node ownerships, site and group memberships from one user to another.
+The original user stays but could be marked as disabled by preference.

 Building & Installation
 ------------